 E-bikes have a built-in battery-powered motor, which gives you assistance when you need it.

 It's a handy backup for longer or tougher journeys, making getting around town or further afield possible without breaking a sweat.

 And it's a good year to get involved.
 2021 models offer a raft of new connectivity and smart features, plus there's government support in the pipeline for cycling infrastructure and financial incentives for purchasing e-bikes.

 We've rounded up the key things you need to know if you're considering jumping on the electric bike bandwagon this year.

 In July 2020, the government announced a £2bn investment in cycling and walking, known as Operation Gear Change.
 Part of a long-term 'green recovery' plan, the money is pledged towards:

-This last point echoes the findings of the Future of Transport: User Study report.
+This last point echoes the findings of the report.
 Conducted for the Department for Transport, it highlighted cost as being one of the main barriers to people buying an e-bike (typical prices start from around £1,500, although there are some cheaper options around at £500-plus).